Morarji Desai

-Morarji Ranchhodji Desai (29 February 1896 – 10 April 1995) was an Indian independence activist and politician who served as the 4th Prime Minister of India between 1977 to 1979 leading the government formed by the Janata Party.
-During his long career in politics, he held many important posts in government such as Chief Minister of Bombay State, Home Minister, Finance Minister and 2nd Deputy Prime Minister of India.
+Morarji Ranchhodji Desai (29 February 1896 – 10 April 1995) was an Indian politician and independence activist who served as the prime minister of India between 1977 and 1979 leading the government formed by the Janata Party.
+During his long career in politics, he held many important posts in government such as the chief minister of Bombay State, the home minister, the finance minister, and the deputy prime minister.

 Following the death of Prime Minister Lal Bahadur Shastri, Desai was a strong contender for the position of Prime Minister, only to be defeated by Indira Gandhi in 1966.
 He was appointed as Minister of Finance and Deputy Prime Minister in Indira Gandhi's cabinet, until 1969.
 When Indian National Congress split in 1969 he became a part of the INC (O).
-After the controversial emergency was lifted in 1977, the political parties of the opposition fought together against the Congress (I), under the umbrella of the Janata Party, and won the 1977 election.
-Desai was elected Prime Minister, and became the first non-Congress Prime Minister of India.
+After the controversial emergency was lifted in 1977, the political parties of the opposition fought together against the INC (I), under the umbrella of the Janata Party, and won the 1977 election.
+Desai was elected prime minister, and became the first non-Congress prime minister of India.
+Desai was the second and the last prime minister to have been born in the nineteenth century.

-On the international scene, Desai holds international fame for his peace activism and created efforts to initiate peace between two rival South Asian states, Pakistan and India.
-After India's first nuclear test in 1974, Desai helped restore friendly relations with China and Pakistan, and vowed to avoid armed conflict such as Indo-Pakistani war of 1971.
+Desai was known for his peace activism and created efforts to initiate peace between India and rival Pakistan.
+After India's first nuclear test in 1974, Desai helped restore friendly relations with China and Pakistan, and vowed to avoid armed conflict such as the Indo-Pakistani war of 1971.
 He was honoured with the highest civilian award of Pakistan, the Nishan-e-Pakistan on 19 May 1990.

-He is the oldest person to hold the office of prime minister, at the age of 81, in the history of Indian politics.
+He is the oldest person to hold the office of prime minister in the history of Indian politics, at the age of 81.
 He subsequently retired from all political posts, but continued to campaign for the Janata Party in 1980.
 He was conferred with India's highest civilian honour, the Bharat Ratna.
 He died at the age of 99 in 1995.

 Early life

 Birth

-Morarji Desai was born into a Gujarati Anavil Brahmin family.
-His father's name is Ranchhodji Nagarji Desai and his mother's name is Vajiaben Desai.
+Morarji Desai was born in British ruled India on February 1896 into a well-to-do Gujarati Anavil Brahmin family.
+His father's name was Ranchhodji Nagarji Desai and his mother's name was Vajiaben Desai.
 He was born in Bhadeli village, Bulsar district, Bombay Presidency, British India (present-day Valsad district, Gujarat, India) on 29 February 1896, the eldest of eight children.
 His father was a school teacher.